Metal Shredding Facilities and Wastes

 Metal Shredding Facilities Path to Authorization

-DTSC is developing new requirements for environmental protection at metal shredding facilities.
-DTSC has convened a consultation group comprised of community, industry, and regulatory representatives to consult with as DTSC works through the development of a regulatory path forward.
-Please see the flowchart below for the process that DTSC is using to develop a path forward.
-When this consultation process is completed, the outcome will be posted on DTSC’s website (here) in addition to a public meeting hosted by DTSC, to be scheduled.
+DTSC is identifying requirements for environmental protection at metal shredding facilities.
+In 2019, DTSC convened a consultation group comprised of community, industry, and regulatory representatives to gather information and perspectives to inform our regulatory path forward.
+Please see the flowchart below for the consultation process.
+When DTSC determines the path forward the outcome will be posted on DTSC’s website (here) and also shared at a public meeting hosted by DTSC, to be scheduled.

 Hazardous Waste Links

 - Hazardous Waste ID Numbers

 - Metal Recycling

 Hazardous Waste Related Links